 - Disguise when discarding.
 Many medications can be discarded with regular garbage, if precautions are taken to prevent animals from accidentally ingesting them or from anyone seeking drugs to find and take them.
 The FDA recommends mixing the meds with an undesirable substance – such as kitty litter or coffee grounds – and then placing in a sealed plastic bag before adding to your household garbage bag.

 - Remove identifying information.
 Be sure to scratch out and/or shred any personal information to protect the senior’s identity and to prevent anyone who is unauthorized from finding the pill container and obtaining a refill of the medication.

-For more help with senior medicine, including medication reminders to ensure seniors take prescriptions exactly as directed by the doctor, contact the aging care experts at JFS Care, the top-rated providers of senior in-home care in Los Angeles and surrounding areas.
+For more help with senior medicine, including medication reminders to ensure seniors take prescriptions exactly as directed by the doctor, contact the aging care experts at JFS Care, the top-rated providers of help at home in Los Angeles and the surrounding areas.
 We’re also available to help with a wide range of aging care needs at home that improve quality of life for seniors, such as: